 Cognitive behavioral therapy, also called CBT, is a type of therapy that helps to target the thoughts and behaviors that are a result of your trauma.
 For Veterans and First Responders, trauma often leads to self-destructive behaviors that are difficult to control.
 With CBT, you can learn to identify these behaviors and replace them with healthier, more positive ones.
 You’ll also learn skills that encourage better communication and self-awareness.
 This will provide you with the tools that enable you to improve your thoughts and behaviors.

 Dialectical Behavioral Therapy

 Dialectical behavioral therapy, or DBT, is a type of therapy that is best suited to those who have intense or out-of-the-ordinary responses to certain triggers.
-As these events can be hallmarks of PTSD, DBT is often a preferred treatment option for veterans.
-It helps veterans by teaching them effective communication and coping skills to minimize these reactions.
+As these events can be hallmarks of PTSD, DBT is often a preferred treatment option for Veterans and First Responders.
+It helps Veterans and First Responders by teaching them effective communication and coping skills to minimize these reactions.
 DBT also helps to treat some of the symptoms of substance abuse.

 When you are dealing with mental health problems or addiction, it can be difficult to see how your behavior affects those around you.
 The fact is that the entire family unit is affected by these conditions.
 From intense feelings, including rage, to the effects of addiction and substance abuse, there are many things that can have a negative impact on your family, even if you try to shield them from your problems.